pyodide/pytest-pyodide/README.md

 ## Github Reusable workflow

 pytest-pyodide also supports testing on github actions by means of a reusable workflow in [/.github/workflows/main.yml](/.github/workflows/main.yml) This allows you to test on a range of browser/OS combinations without having to install all the testing stuff, and integrate it easily into your CI process.

 In your github actions workflow, call it with as a aseparate job.
 To pass in your build wheel use an upload-artifact step in your build step.

 This will run your tests on a bunch of browser/pyodide version/OS configurations.
-It runs pytest in the root of your repo, which should catch any test_\*.py files in subfolders
+It runs pytest in the root of your repo, which should catch any test_\*.py files in subfolders.

 ```
 jobs: